 PAORINHER Sustainability Project

-The LRA years have left behind thousands of ophans and vulnerable families, many of whom were HIV positive and shunned by the community.
-Patongo Orphan Infants Health Rehabilitation (PAORINHER) Centre, a community, a community-based organisation, was established in 2007 against this backdrop provide a safe haven for the orphaned children who were dying in their thousands as a result of war, hunger and disease.
-Today its mission of providing care for orphans and vulnerable children (OVC) and families living with HIV (FLHIV) is seriously threatened by a lack of secure funding and basic facilities such as beds, sanitation and classrooms.
+The LRA years have left behind thousands of orphans and vulnerable families, many of whom were HIV positive and shunned by the community.
+Paorinher Centre, a community-based organisation, was established in 2007 against this backdrop to provide a safe haven for the orphaned children who were dying in their thousands as a result of war, hunger and disease.

 In October 2017 we visited to Paorinher with HART.
 The two biggest problems we noted at Paorinher and in Agago and Patongo Districts are lack food security and access to electricity.